This is one in a series of occasional stories about ethics and transparency in the part-time Texas Legislature.

 They are all registered lobbyists for the powerful Texas Oil and Gas Association, also known as TXOGA.

-The industry group's prominent role in the fate of the dunes sagebrush lizard has angered both environmentalists ...
+The industry group's prominent role in the fate of the dunes sagebrush lizard has angered both environmentalists and ...